WKZO (AM): Programming

 Since late December 2021, weekday mornings have begun with an hour of America in The Morning at 5:00, followed by a four-hour morning show hosted by Ken Lanphear.
-Late mornings feature "Michigan's Big Show" with Michael Patrick Shiels.
-The rest of the schedule is made up of nationally syndicated shows, including The Dan Bongino Show live from noon to 3 p.m.; Markley, Van Camp & Robbins; The Mark Levin Show live from 6 to 9 p.m.; The Ben Shapiro Show; and Coast to Coast AM with George Noory.
+Late mornings feature Michigan's Big Show with Michael Patrick Shiels.

+The rest of WKZO's schedule is made up of syndicated conservative talk shows including The Clay Travis and Buck Sexton Show, Markley, Van Camp & Robbins, The Mark Levin Show, The Ben Shapiro Show, and The Ramsey Show.
+Coast to Coast AM with George Noory is heard overnights seven days a week.

 Weekends include shows on money, health, real estate, law, auto repair, home repair, travel, gardening and bird watching.
 Some shows are paid brokered programming.
 Weekend syndicated hosts include Clark Howard, Kim Komando and Bill Handel.
 WKZO is also part of the Michigan News Network and carries world and national news from CBS Radio News.

 Sports

-WKZO is the Southwest Michigan radio home of Michigan State Spartans football and men's basketball, Detroit Tigers baseball, Detroit Lions football and Detroit Red Wings hockey.
+WKZO is the Southwest Michigan affiliate of the Detroit Tigers Radio Network and Detroit Lions Radio Network.

+The station previously was affiliated with the Michigan State Spartans, and has since become the flagship station for the Kalamazoo Wings.